-Applying for a first credit card can have its complications – our guide can help with the preparation needed to build up your credit history
+Applying for a first credit card can be complicated, but getting your first card is important to help build up your credit history

-Credit card providers will always prefer to lend to established borrowers than first-timers.
-This is because first-time borrowers do not have a history of handling credit and paying off debt.
+Credit card providers will always prefer to lend to established borrowers because first time borrowers do not have a history of credit and paying off debt.

 That shouldn’t deter consumers though, as a first credit card can be the platform to establishing a positive credit history and ensure that future attempts to access credit are less complicated.